-But before He left, He insisted that they wait in Jerusalem until He had sent them the Holy Spirit to empower them to preach the Gospel to all the world (Luke 24:49; Acts 1:8, 9).
+But before He left, He insisted they wait in Jerusalem until He had sent them the Holy Spirit to empower them to preach the gospel to all the world (Luke 24:49; Acts 1:8, 9).

-And ten days later on the day of Pentecost, the Holy Spirit was poured out to the saints (Acts 2:1–4).
+And ten days later, on the Day of Pentecost, the Holy Spirit was poured out on God’s people (Acts 2:1–4).

-Now, the day of Pentecost was the next Jewish feast after the Feast of first fruits, which was fulfilled at Christ’s resurrection.
+Now, Pentecost was the next Jewish feast after the Feast of Firstfruits, which was fulfilled at Christ’s resurrection.

-It came on the 50th day after the first fruits had been dedicated (Leviticus 23:15–17).
+It came on the 50th day after the firstfruits of the harvest had been dedicated (Leviticus 23:15–17).

 On this day, Jesus sent the Holy Spirit as promised.
 And this event was accompanied by “divided tongues, as of fire” which “sat upon each of [the disciples]” (Acts 2:3, NKJV).